A beagle puppy scratching its neck

 2. Flea Larvae: The larvae, which hatch from the egg, are 1.5 to 5 mm in length.
 They remain in the larval stage for 5 to 15 days before spinning into a cocoon and pupating.

 4. Adult Fleas: The adult fleas emerge from the cocoons and immediately find a host.
 Shortly after the first feeding, they will breed and start the flea life cycle over again.
-The entire flea life cycle can last anywhere from 12 to 174 days.
+The entire flea life cycle can last anywhere from days to months.

 Two Paragraphs